shivangna/U-Because-You-Matter/README.md

 ### TODO LIST MODULE

 !["A To Do list to help the users focused on what's important.
 Whenever the user completes a task, a positive reinforcement message is displayed"](https://github.com/shivangna/lhl-final-project/blob/master/Docs/TodoList.gif)

+"U:" is a single page app built using:

 _FRONT-END_